 To learn more about spider veins, visit WebMD.com.

 How can we treat these broken vessels?
 Treatment will be primarily determined based upon the area of the body in which the vessels are present.
 Facial telangiectasias are almost always treated with a laser or intense pulsed light (IPL) device.
 These procedures are very fast and effective, with little pain or downtime.
 Following the procedure, it is not uncommon for the areas treated to appear red for a short amount of time.
 On occasion, the targeted vessels may burst, causing slight bruising; this bruising typically resolves within a week.
 Multiple treatments are usually necessary to achieve the best results.

 Broken vessels on the legs are usually treated using a combination of sclerotherapy and laser treatments.
 Sclerotherapy is the injection of a special solution directly into the vein.
 This solution is designed to irritate the lining of the vessel, causing it to eventually collapse, redirecting blood flow through healthier veins.
 The collapsed vein is then reabsorbed into local tissue and eventually fades, usually within 4-6 weeks.
 Patients are instructed not to shave or apply lotion to their legs the morning of the procedure; following treatment, you will be advised to avoid saunas/hot tubs, and to engage in light exercise, such as walking.
 You will also be instructed to wear compression stockings for one week, only taking them off to sleep.
 As with the face, multiple treatments will be necessary to achieve the best results.

 Put an End to Spider Veins with Experienced Nashville Dermatologists

-If you are bothered by broken vessels on the face or body, call us at Gold Skin Care Center by dialing (615) 237-8071 or fill out our online contact form.
+If you are bothered by broken vessels on the face or body, contact us at Gold Skin Care Center by filling out our online contact form.
 We have many options available to treat veins comfortably and affordably.

 Next, read about Stubborn Fat